NiX3r/Appwrite-Minecraft-Database/README.md

 ## 🧲 API

-Firstable you have to import project via `maven`
+Firstable you have to import project from [JitPack](https://jitpack.io/#nCodesDotEU/Appwrite-Minecraft-Database)

 ## 🔮 PlaceholdersAPI